confluentinc/ksql/docs/syntax-reference.rst

 registered as the key of the resulting stream if included in the selected columns.

+For stream-table joins, the column used in the join criteria for the table must be the table key.

 The WITH clause for the result supports the following properties:

 +---------------+------------------------------------------------------------------------------------------------------+